Academic review and quality assurance Academic program review

 Environmental Science, BEnvSc Canadian Environmental Accreditation Commission; ECO Canada

-Kinesiology and Recreation Management
+Kinesiology and Recreation Management, Faculty of

 Athletic Therapy, BKin - Athletic Therapy Canadian Athletic Therapists Association (CATA)